RetroBattlestations/UnderTheSea/README.txt

   you can use Insert & Delete to make corrections.
 Like Commodore BASIC, you don't need to arrow to the end of the line before pushing RETURN.

+TI-99/4A Extended BASIC
+  Type the line number and then arrow up (FCTN+E) and it will enter edit mode with that line loaded.
+You can move within the line with arrow left (FCTN+S) and arrow right (FCTN+D) and move to the previous or next line with arrow up (FCTN+E) or arrow down (FCTN+X).
+  You can delete the character under the cursor with DEL (FCTN+1) or turn on insert mode to insert extra characters with INS (FCTN+2).
+  You do not need to move to the end of the line before pressing ENTER.